PIEDMONT AND ITS BEAUTIES: A Brief Guide

 Piedmont’s borders:

-On the north with Switzerland and Valle d’Aosta.
+To the north of Piedmont, we can find Switzerland and Valle d’Aosta.
 On the south, crossing the Apennines, we find Liguria.
 On the west, with the Alps as a border, France (from which we draw the accents of the Piedmontese dialect).
 Piedmont borders Lombardy to the east, a region of privileged exchange for industry and economy.

 For the people of Piedmont, the sea is “an idea like any other,” as Paolo Conte says in his song dedicated to Genoa.
 But it is also true that those who live in the southern part of Piedmont can be on the beach in an hour and a half.
 And what’s more, it enjoys an alpine arc that offers winter skiing and summer refreshments!